ArpanDhot/Vocabulary-app-for-maths-problem-solving/README.md

-# Developing a vocabulary app for maths problem-solving for Y5 pupils (EAL and non-EAL).
+# Vocabulary app for maths problem-solving for Year 5 pupils.